-Interim protective measures are temporary actions taken by the University prior to concluding the investigation, which may be applied to the Reporting Party, Responding Party and other involved University Community members, as appropriate, to ensure their safety and well-being and to limit unnecessary campus access.
-Interim protective measures may be requested by the Reporting Party or the Responding Party; or, the University can initiate the interim protective measures in the absence of a request at any time during the process.
-Individuals can make a request for interim protective measures in person or in writing to the Title IX coordinator or appropriate deputy coordinator.
-The measures may be effected confidentially by the University to further the protection of a victim.
+Interim Protective Measures are temporary actions taken by the University prior to concluding the investigation which may be applied to the Reporting Party, Responding Party, and other involved University Community members as appropriate to ensure their safety and well-being and to limit unnecessary campus access.
+Interim Protective Measures may be requested by the Reporting Party or the Responding Party, or the University can initiate the Interim Protective Measures in the absence of a request, at any time, during the process.
+Individuals can make a request for Interim Protective Measures in-person or in-writing to the Title IX Coordinator or appropriate Deputy Coordinator.

-When a report is received, the appropriate deputy coordinator, in consultation with the Title IX Coordinator, can impose reasonable and appropriate interim protective Measures.
+When a report is received, the appropriate Deputy Coordinator, in consultation with the Title IX Coordinator, can impose reasonable and appropriate Interim Protective Measures.

-Interim protective measures are taken based on the information available at the time and are not intended to be permanent resolutions.
-Interim protective measures may be withdrawn or amended as additional information is discovered.
-The University will take appropriate, responsive and prompt action to enforce interim protective measures and to respond to any reports about the inadequacy or failure of another University community member to abide by the interim protective measures.
-The range of interim protective measures can include, but is not limited to:
+Interim Protective Measures are taken based on the information available at the time and are not intended to be permanent resolutions.
+Interim Protective Measures may be withdrawn or amended as additional information is discovered.
+The University will take appropriate, responsive, and prompt action to enforce Interim Protective Measures and to respond to any reports about the inadequacy or failure of another University Community member to abide by the Interim Protective Measures.
+The range of Interim Protective Measures can include, but are not limited to: